 In more detail, most of the efforts were at first dedicated to obtain a de Sitter minimum, in order to get a positive cosmological constant.
 Among the main players were the KKLT construction \cite{Kachru:2003aw} and the Large Volume Scenario (LVS) \cite{Balasubramanian:2005zx, Conlon:2005ki}.
 Including perturbative and/or non-perturbative stringy corrections, these constructions proposed a 4d scalar potential with a positive minimum.
 Having in mind the cosmological constant problem, in short the smallness of the observed $\Lambda$ (see below), part of these constructions were also motivated by having a small value for $V$.
-Recent reviews on these constructions can be found e.g.~in \cite{Cicoli:2023opf, McAllister:2023vgy, McAllister:2025qwq}.
+Recent reviews on them can be found e.g.~in \cite{Cicoli:2023opf, McAllister:2023vgy, McAllister:2025qwq}.
 Another popular approach was one looking for ``classical de Sitter solutions''.
-Those are found in 10d supergravity, a priori corresponding effectively to the low energy and perturbative regime of string theory, referred to as {\sl classical}; no string correction is allowed there, since they are supposed to be negligible.
-The advantage of this regime is that one should have a clear control on corrections and necessary approximations.
+Those are found in 10d supergravity, corresponding in principle to the low energy and perturbative regime of string theory, referred to as {\sl classical}; no string correction is allowed there, since they are supposed to be negligible.
+The advantage of this regime is that one has a clear control on corrections and approximations.
 The drawback is that the 4d potential gets less contributions than in other string regimes, thus being possibly poorer physics-wise.
-De Sitter solutions were nevertheless found, starting with \cite{Caviezel:2008tf}, but those turned-out to be maxima of the 4d potential, corresponding to a strong perturbative instability.
+De Sitter solutions were nevertheless found, starting with \cite{Caviezel:2008tf}, but those turned out to be maxima of the 4d potential, with a strong perturbative instability.
 These various approaches were among the main ones before 2018, as reviewed back then in \cite{Bena:2017uuz, Danielsson:2018ztv}.
 We illustrate the situation in Figure \ref{fig:potintro}.